nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Configuration_System.md

 [Kconfig](https://www.kernel.org/doc/html/next/kbuild/kconfig-language.html) is a selection-based configuration system originally developed for the Linux kernel which now found more and more use in other projects beyond the Linux kernel.

-**In MCUXpresso SDK, Kconfig is used to config the build in run time which includes component selection with dependency resolve, component configuration with feature enable, disable and customization.**
+**In MCUXpresso SDK, Kconfig is used to config the build in runtime which includes component selection with dependency resolve, component configuration with feature enable, disable and customization.**

 You can interact with Kconfig via a curses or graphical menu interface, usually invoked by running `west build -t guiconfig` after you have already run passed the CMake configuration process.
 In this interface, the user selects the options and features desired, and saves a configuration file which is then used as an input to the build process.